Semnornis: Diet and feeding

 The diet of these two species is made up of fruits and insects.
-The ratio of the two is more similar to the toucans than other barbets and is dominated by fruits.
+The ratio of the two dietary components is more similar to that of the toucans than other barbets and is dominated by fruits.
 A 1993 study of the stomach contents of these two species found only fruit.
 Fruits may be eaten whole, held in the foot and broken and eaten, or crushed and only the juices eaten.
 Insects are more common in the diet of nestlings, and compose 40% of the food brought to the nest in toucan-barbets.
 Toucan-barbets may also feed their chicks small numbers of vertebrates.
 They have also been recorded eating flowers.

 Breeding

 Both species of toucan-barbet are monogamous breeders.
 Prong-billed barbets defend breeding territories from all others of their species.
 Toucan barbets, on the other hand, have territories but are helped in raising the young by helpers.